Skip Navigation LinksTitle-V-Application-Narrative

 Perinatal/Infant Objective 2 | Strategy 3

-Lead the California SIDS Program to provide grief and bereavement support to parents, technical assistance, resources and training on infant safe sleep to reduce infant mortality.
+Lead the California SIDS Program to provide grief and bereavement support to parents, as well as technical assistance, resources, and training on infant safe sleep to reduce infant mortality.

 Activities:

-• CDPH/MCAH will lead the dissemination of data finding, reports and presentations for local SIDS programs.
+• CDPH/MCAH will lead the dissemination of data findings, reports, and presentations for local SIDS programs.

-• CDPH/MCAH will partner with the California SIDS Program to provide training on grief and bereavement support to support families impacted by SIDS, SUID and other sleep-related infant deaths.
+• CDPH/MCAH will partner with the California SIDS Program contractor to provide training on grief and bereavement support for families impacted by SIDS, SUID, and other sleep-related infant deaths.

-• CDPH/MCAH will promote the 2016 American Academy of Pediatrics (AAP) Recommendations for a Safe Infant Sleeping Environment, endorse dissemination of the Safe to SleepĀ® education campaign materials and lead the development of Safe Sleep strategies that address SIDS and other sleep-related causes of infant death.
+• CDPH/MCAH will promote the current American Academy of Pediatrics Recommendations for a Safe Infant Sleeping Environment, endorse dissemination of the Safe to SleepĀ® education campaign materials, and lead the development of Safe Sleep strategies that address SIDS and other sleep-related causes of infant death.

-• CDPH/MCAH will notify California birthing hospitals and licensed midwives of their responsibility to disseminate SUID/SIDS risk reduction information to parents or guardians of newborns upon discharge.
+• CDPH/MCAH will notify California birthing hospitals of their responsibility to disseminate SIDS risk reduction information to parents or guardians of newborns upon discharge.

 Reduce preterm births.